NicholasSynovic/books/notes/personal-finance.md

 #### Millionares Do

-- Believe they can become millionares (page 16)
+- "Believe they can become millionares (page 16)
-- Reject the voices that say it can't be done (page 16)
+- "Reject the voices that say it can't be done (page 16)
-- Put their heads down, get to work, and make it happen (page 16)
+- "Put their heads down, get to work, and make it happen (page 16)
-- Build wealth on their own without any inheritance (page 36)
+- "Build wealth on their own without any inheritance (page 36)
-- Believe anyone in America can become a millionaire with discipline and hard work (page 36)
+- "Believe anyone in America can become a millionaire with discipline and hard work (page 36)
-- Build their wealth through retirement plans (page 58)
+- "Build their wealth through retirement plans (page 58)
-- Believe they control their own destinies (page 58)
+- "Believe they control their own destinies (page 58)
-- Understand that it takes years - decades, in fact - of consistent investing reach millionaire status (page 58)
+- "Understand that it takes years - decades, in fact - of consistent investing reach millionaire status (page 58)
-- Go to college (page 80)
+- "Go to college (page 80)
-- Work for companies and not for themselves (page 80)
+- "Work for companies and not for themselves (page 80)
-- Have regular jobs (page 80)
+- "Have regular jobs (page 80)
-- Believe millionaire status is available to them (page 96)
+- "Believe millionaire status is available to them (page 96)
-- Understand each person starts at a different place and may have more obstacles to vercome, but they don't let obstacles stop them from trying (page 96)
+- "Understand each person starts at a different place and may have more obstacles to vercome, but they don't let obstacles stop them from trying (page 96\)
-- Come from all walks of life, all different parts of the country, and all different socioeconomic backgrounds (page 96)
+- "Come from all walks of life, all different parts of the country, and all different socioeconomic backgrounds (page 96)
-- Own their mistakes and change course when needed (page 118)
+- "Own their mistakes and change course when needed (page 118)
-- Take advice from others (page 118)
+- "Take advice from others (page 118)
-- Use financial planners (page 118)
+- "Use financial planners (page 118)
-- Live on less than they make (page 138)
+- "Live on less than they make (page 138)
-- Plan ahead and pay cash (page 138)
+- "Plan ahead and pay cash (page 138)
-- Use coupons (page 138)
+- "Use coupons (page 138)
-- Use shopping lists and stick to them (page 138)
+- "Use shopping lists and stick to them (page 138)
-- Drive older cars with no car payments (page 138)
+- "Drive older cars with no car payments (page 138)
+- "Set goals", (page 162)
+- "Accomplish their goals", (page 162)
+- "Save consistently", (page 162)
+- "Work hard", (page 184)
+- "Believe reaching millionaire status is more about how hard you work than how much you make", (page 184)
+- "Enjoy their job", (page 184)
+- "Exercise regularly", (page 184)
+- "Wake up early", (page 184)
+- "Stay married", (page 208)
+- "Take advantage of their company reitrement plan", (page 208)
+- "Invest consistently", (page 208)
+- "Invest in other ways", (page 208)

 #### Millionares Don't

-- Believe the populare lies about the wealthy (page 17)
+- "Believe the populare lies about the wealthy (page 17)
-- Care about impressing other people (page 17)
+- "Care about impressing other people (page 17)
-- Let their humble beginning stop them from winning (page 17)
+- "Let their humble beginning stop them from winning (page 17)
-- Give up when things get hard (page 17)
+- "Give up when things get hard (page 17)
-- All come from upper-class homes (page 37)
+- "All come from upper-class homes (page 37)
-- Rely on luck (page 37)
+- "Rely on luck (page 37)
-- Take huge risks through get-rich-quick gimmickls and fad investments (page 59)
+- "Take huge risks through get-rich-quick gimmickls and fad investments (page 59\)
-- Take out higher-risk loans (page 59)
+- "Take out higher-risk loans (page 59)
-- Borrow money from their friends (page 59)
+- "Borrow money from their friends (page 59)
-- Attend fancy, exclusive universities (page 81)
+- "Attend fancy, exclusive universities (page 81)
-- Ace all their classes in college (page 81)
+- "Ace all their classes in college (page 81)
-- Take out student loans (page 81)
+- "Take out student loans (page 81)
-- All have high-paying jobs (page 81)
+- "All have high-paying jobs (page 81)
-- Buy into the common myths about wealth and the wealthy (page 97)
+- "Buy into the common myths about wealth and the wealthy (page 97)
-- Make excuses or believe their success depends on anyone else (page 97)
+- "Make excuses or believe their success depends on anyone else (page 97)
-- Let fear and doubt keep them from winning (page 97)
+- "Let fear and doubt keep them from winning (page 97)
-- Think negatively (page 119)
+- "Think negatively (page 119)
-- Let the unknown scare them off (page 119)
+- "Let the unknown scare them off (page 119)
-- Go out ot eat every night (page 139)
+- "Go out ot eat every night (page 139)
-- Try to impress anyone (page 139)
+- "Try to impress anyone (page 139)
-- Pay their bills late (page 139)
+- "Pay their bills late (page 139)
-- Have credit card debt (page 139)
+- "Have credit card debt (page 139)
+- "Live in mansions", (page 163)
+- "Keep their home mortgages for the tax advantage", (page 163)
+- "All retire when they hit $1 million net worth", (page 185)
+- "Support their adult children", (page 185)
+- "Allow their grown children to live with them", (page 185)
+- "Have miserable marriages", (page 209)
+- "Have sophisticated or complicated reitrement plans and investment strategies", (page 209)
+- "Soley rely on themselves for investment planning", (page 209)

 #### Three Catagories of Myths About Millionares